joestringer/BTE-tools/README.md

 /cs hedge <mode> [...args] [block] [height]
 ```

-Traces all railroads in an area
+Traces all farmland hedges in an area

 Modes:
  - **radius** Select hedges in a radius `<radius> [block] [height]`